 Perkin’s synthetic colourant was a gateway, leading to the emergency of the synthetic dye industry.
 This is a celebrated historical story that focuses on firsts, in an industry that produced a rainbow of fantastic colours; mauve has become famous because it was the first synthetic dye.
 Historians of science have often debated the value of the first, the premier discovery.

 Often, later variations of an original discovery or invention prove to be most effective or long lasting; a more potent strain of the penicillium mould was sought and found by an American nurse after Alexander Fleming’s original discovery.
 Even the most famous of natural philosophers Galileo and Newton fought for the recognition of being the first to discover and invent.
-The race to discovery of the structure of DNA was so fiercely run because being the first to declare the structure would insure a place in history.
+The race to discover the structure of DNA was so fiercely run because being the first to declare the structure would insure a place in history.
 The scientists that worked on Watson and Crick’s description, establishing the arguably more important knowledge of how DNA codes for proteins are not household names.
 Historians of science work hard to discover these hidden scientists and technicians.

 This obsession with premiership extends to museums and their objects.

 The Science Museum collection holds some of the first samples of mauve produced by Perkin.
 Chemical analysis on our dyes and textile samples show that our ‘original mauveine’ was most likely not prepared in 1856 as it’s labelled, but is from a 1906 batch made to celebrate the jubilee of Perkin’s accidental discovery.